YassineIdiri/Parking-Space-Analysis/README.md

 pip install numpy
 pip install scikit-learn
 ```

-The project aims to classify images of parking spaces as either "occupied" or "free" using machine learning techniques.
-It utilizes image processing and feature extraction methods, specifically Local Binary Patterns (LBP) and Histogram of Oriented Gradients (HOG), combined with a Random Forest classifier to achieve this goal.
-The core of the project lies in extracting both texture and shape-based features from images to build an accurate classification model.
+The project aims to classify images of parking spaces as either “occupied” or “free” using machine learning techniques.
+It relies on image processing and feature extraction based on Local Binary Patterns (LBP) to capture the texture of each parking space.
+The extracted LBP features are then used to train a classification model to accurately distinguish between occupied and free spots.

 ### 📄 Report